Wales beats Ireland 22-10 to reach RWC semifinals

 WELLINGTON, New Zealand(AP) Wales reached the Rugby World Cup semifinals for the first time in 24 years on Saturday with a clinical 22-10 win over Six Nations rival Ireland.

-Scrumhalf Mike Phillips and center Jonathan Davies produced touches of individual brilliance to round off team moves with tries that sent Wales through to face England or France in its first semifinal since the inaugural tournament in 1987.
+Ireland recovered to 10-10 within five minutes of the restart through Keith Earls's converted try, but scrumhalf Mike Phillips and center Jonathan Davies touched down to send their team through to face England or France in their first semifinal since the inaugural tournament in 1987.

 The Welsh players simply took their chances while the Irish spurned theirs, kicking away possession and turning down early shots at goal in the wild Wellington wind.